CKMurison/tech_tests/bank_test.md

 5. Consider formatting the amounts to a fixed number of decimal places and formatting the date in the desired format.

-6. By following these steps, you should be able to create an updated version of the Account class that can display the statement in the format you mentioned.